-In Science, we are learning about materials & their properties, so will focus on:
+In Science, we are learning about living things and their habitats and we will be learning to:

 We have a weekly spelling test on a Friday morning and we give new spellings out every Friday afternoon.

-Both classes have P.E. on Monday and Thursday.
+Both classes have P.E. on Tuesday and Wednesday for this half-term.
 On these days children are allowed to wear their P.E. kit for the whole day instead of their uniform.

 At home it would be really beneficial if you could practise your times tables so that you have a fast recall when being tested and are fully fluent as these skills are essential when tackling more difficult problems in Maths.
 You could use the PIXL app, Sumdog and Maths Shed to help you with this.

 Here are some useful links for your child to engage with learning at home.
 Your child will have been given log-in details.

 Other ways to help at home:

 - Make sure your child arrives at school ready to learn and on time.

 - Ensure your child has correct school uniform and PE kit.

 - Help your child complete their Homework every week.